 Patients are allowed to start light lifting and straining approximately 3 weeks after surgery, and they are allowed to return to most sports with protective eyewear at least 6 weeks after surgery.

 For patient education resources, see the Eye and Vision Center, as well as Black Eye.

-Any surgery deep within the orbital cavity is fraught with potential complications.
+Any surgery deep within the orbital cavity is fraught with potential complications, and patients should be counseled about these risks.
 Failure to diagnose fractures that require early treatment may result in complications due to fibrosis, contracture, and unsatisfactory union.
 Postoperative complications include residual or worsening motility disturbance and residual enophthalmos.
 Sometimes, the enophthalmos may be severe and permanent in spite of the reduction of prolapsed orbital tissues and repair of the fracture; this may be caused by fat atrophy or contracting necrotic muscles.
 At this point, its treatment also becomes more problematic.

 Transient weakness of the medial rectus may occur after release of the entrapped muscle, resulting in persistent diplopia, but normally it does improve, sometimes up to a few months later.
 It also may occur from orbital edema.

 Visual loss and even blindness, although extremely rare, are possible complications following surgical repair of medial orbital fractures.
 This has been attributed to direct damage to the optic nerve or its vascular supply at the time of surgery or from orbital hemorrhage in the immediate postoperative period.